alexmalykh/cmsplugin-css-background/README.rst

         {% placeholder 'Placeholder Name' %}
     {% endwith %}

-   The placeholder might be located almost anywhere, not necessarily within/beside the element you want to change background.
-But it is recommended to keep both together for convenience.

-   Optionally, you might add an entry for your placeholder to ``PLACEHOLDER_CONF`` settings dictionary to restrict allowed plugin types to ``CSS Background`` and assign a readable title to the placeholder's dragbar instead of generated **Some_Element_Background**.
+   The placeholder can be anywhere but it is recommended to keep it near the element specified by the CSS selector.
+Note that the selector can be any valid CSS selector, not just an id.

-2. Add an instance of ``CSS Background`` from the ``Generic`` plugin group to the placeholder in CMS admin.
+2. Add an instance of ``CSS Background`` from the ``Generic`` plugin group to the created placeholder on your page in the CMS admin.

    .. note::
-      This package is aware of ``cmsplugin-filer``.
-If the latter is installed and enabled, then you also get extra ``CSS Background`` plugin available in ``Filer`` plugins group.
-This option allows you to use images managed by Filer.
+      This package is aware of `cmsplugin-filer`_.
+If it is installed and enabled, then you also get extra ``CSS Background`` plugin available in the ``Filer`` plugins group.
+This allows you to use images managed by Filer.

-The plugin is rendered as ``<style />`` HTML element in-place, like this:
+3. Configure the required background CSS styling that will be applied to the element.
+All fields may be left blank if not required, but at least color or image must be provided.
+Omitted properties cascade down to corresponding lower-priority styling.

+The CSS style definition is added to the sekizai ``css`` block in the ``<head/>`` element, in compliance with W3 specs:

 .. code:: html